Long Island Annual Heating Tune-Ups

 Home Heating Systems

 Home heating systems, also called HVAC systems, typically have three parts.
 First, a sensor, usually called a thermostat, measures the air temperature in the building.
-Drops in temperature trigger combustion in the heater.
+It then drops in temperature trigger combustion in the heater.
 Then the heat is distributed, either through a blower circulating it through ductwork or heating baseboards or radiators.

 A Home Heating System Tune-Up Typically Includes: